 Exemptions and preferences

-- You may not need to use a government contract if your procurement is below a certain value.
+- You may be exempt from using a government contract if your procurement is below a certain value.

-- Special exemptions also apply when you use a small businesss, SME, Aboriginal-owned business or approved disability organisation.
+- Special exemptions also apply when you use a small businesss, small to medium enterprise (SME), Aboriginal business or approved disability organisation.

-- You must preference certain suppliers for some contracts.
+- You must give preference to certain suppliers for some contracts.